Actor. Born: July 5, 1904, Burrton, Kansas. Died: June 12, 1980, La Jolla, California.

 Milburn Stone was born in Burrton, Harvey County, to Herbert and Laura Belfield Stone.
 He spent his early years in his home town and nearby Larned.
 After high school he became a traveling actor and eventually began appearing on stage and then in more than 150 movies.

-Stone lived in Burrton and Larned in his early years.
-After high school he became a traveling actor and eventually began appearing on stage and then in over 150 movies.
-His long training paid off.
-In 1955 he won the part of "Doc" Galen Adams, a physician, in the long-running western drama, "Gunsmoke."
-He wore make-up at first to cause him to look older.
+Stone's long training paid off when in 1955 he won the part of "Doc" Galen Adams, a physician, in the long-running western drama, Gunsmoke.
+The inspiration for his character was Samuel J. Crumbine, an early doctor and health advocate from Dodge City. l He wore make-up at first to cause him to look older.
 But as the series continued over the years he no longer needed much.
 The series ended after a 21-year run.